mila-iqia/babyai/README.md

 # Baby AI Game

 Prototype of a game where a reinforcement learning agent is trained through natural language instructions.
+This is a research project based at the [Montreal Institute for Learning Algorithms (MILA)](https://mila.quebec/en/).

 ## Instructions for Committers